kealanparr/defra-clam-poc/README.md

 1. Make basic file upload website ✅
 2. Containerise it ✅
-3. Run clam
+3. Run clam ✅
+4. Get Clam scanning an uploaded file

-## To run as a container
+## To run as a container isolated

 This service is containerised, so run: